-At the Lower Elementary level field trips include visits to the Ludwick Farm, WNIT Studio tour, Round Barn Theater, the Bodine Fish Hatchery, Bonneville Mill, and local production plays at I.U.S.B. and St. Mary’s College.
+At the Lower Elementary level, field trips include visits to WNIT Studios, Round Barn Theater, the Bodine Fish Hatchery, Bonneville Mill, and local production plays at IUSB and St. Mary’s College.

-At the Junior High level field trips include studying art in the museums of Chicago, learning firsthand about government during a week in Model UN in New York City, and studying biology and the environment at the Great Smokey Mountain Institute in Tremont, Tennessee.
+At the Junior High level field trips include studying art in the museums of Chicago, learning firsthand about government during a week in Model UN in New York City, examining kindness to community, the environment and self on a trip to Los Angeles and studying biology and the environment at the Great Smokey Mountain Institute in Tremont, Tennessee.
 There is also a leadership-building experience through a class trip to Camp Tecumseh, a visit to the Notre Dame Planetarium, diverse places of worship (during study of world religions), as well as performances at the University of Notre Dame.
 All these experiences extend the learning that goes on in the classroom and help students connect to global and national communities.

 Elementary and Junior High students enjoy visits to a farm, wooded areas, and wetlands, as well as other natural environments.
 Children participate in caring for animals and studying the ecosystem.

-Additionally, children tend to the many gardens at MAEL: the Early Childhood peace garden, Upper Elementary flower gardens, and the Junior High prairie.
+Additionally, children tend to the many gardens at The Montessori Academy: the Early Childhood peace garden, Lower Elementary flower gardens, and the Junior High prairie.
 A larger Unity vegetable garden is in the planning stages.

-Each year, the Junior High is responsible for running all aspects of a Friday school lunch service, known as “Pizza Fridays,” from which all MAEL students and staff can pre-order meals.
+Each year, the Junior High is responsible for running all aspects of a Friday school lunch service known as “Pizza Fridays,” from which all Montessori Academy students and staff can pre-order meals.
 Students assume all of the responsibility in running this pizza business, including coordinating orders, managing the money, grocery shopping, prepping food, and serving the school community.
-In addition to the basic economics lessons, students learn first-hand about decision making, problem solving, and management skills.
+In addition to the basic economics lessons, students learn first-hand about decision-making, problem-solving, and management skills.

-The Junior High divides its profits giving a third to charity, a third to MAEL, and a third for class social activities.
+The Junior High divides its profits giving a third to charity, a third to The Montessori Academy, and a third for class social activities.

 Elementary students are invited to explore an aspect of art--whether ceramics, oil painting, or mixed-media.